the japanese magazine celebrating creative collaborations

 The cover photo is a selfie taken by Juergen Teller of himself and his young son, Ed, smiling from under motorbike helmets.
 The accompanying feature is a well-curated selection of photographs that make it clear just why he offers so much inspiration to the photographer.
 There's Ed getting a haircut, Ed at the gym in a Darth Vader tee, Ed mastering a rainbow climbing wall, partnered with holiday snaps on safari.

-There are a whole host of other features on creative dream teams including a conversation between popstar Charli XCX and collaborator Noonie Bao about the relationship between singer and songwriter, as well as a look into the three-way partnership behind Cav Empt, with Skate Thing, Toby Feltwell and Yuka Hishiyama.
-A series of columns, reviews, and studies on obsessions top off what is a colourful and well designed landscape magazine in both English and Japanese.
+There are a whole host of other features on creative dream teams including a conversation between popstar Charli XCX and collaborator Noonie Bao about the relationship between singer and songwriter, as well as a look into the three-way partnership behind Cav Empt, with Skate Thing, Toby Feltwell, and Yuka Hishiyama.
+A series of columns, reviews, and studies on obsessions top off what is a colorful and well-designed landscape magazine in both English and Japanese.
 Meet the boss below!

 Hi Taku!
 What prompted you to start PARTNERS?

 Normally, magazines are made by adults, and that doesn't excite me.
 It motivated me to start creating magazines with other young people.
 Having met many skilled writers with distinct perspectives not found in Japanese culture, I decided it was time to create a new type of media with their mind and thoughts.